premasagar/tim/README.markdown

     tim(ul, {list: myList});
     // "<ul><li>100</li><li>101</li><li>102</li></ul>"

-_(NOTE: It's under consideration whether to include a terse syntax for Tim for iterating over array elements, in a loop.
+_(NOTE: An expanded version of Tim is in the works.
+It includes a syntax for iterating over objects and arrays.
 Watch this space)._

 ## Debugging